-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Other Employee Benefit Trust Fund, managed by the Health Service System, a department of the City, as of June 30, 2016 and 2015, and the changes in financial position, for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Other Employee Benefit Trust Fund, managed by Health Service System, a department of the City, as of June 30, 2017 and 2016, and the changes in financial position thereof for the years then ended in accordance with U.S. generally accepted accounting principles.